DEFI-COLaF/COLaF-website/content/en/authors/fund-multispeech/_index.md

 superuser: false

 # Role/position/tagline
-role: Inria Partner Project Team
+role: Speech and Sign Language Data

 # Organizations/Affiliations to show in About widget
 organizations: